enriicola/Linked-adm-In/README.md

     provides: [{benefit: {type}}]
 }

-- **About index**: We have to support the shard key via an index, either with full or compound index with the shard key as a prefix.
+**About indexes**: We have to support the shard key via an index, either with full or compound index with the shard key as a prefix.
 Then, for enforcing uniqueness we would also need a unique index on the shard key itself (otherwise the uniqueness constraint across shards can't be enforced).
 Nevertheless, we opt to put a index which contains the full shard key as a prefix of the index = {score, type} and avoid enforcing uniqueness across partitions.
 ```
 db.skills.createIndex({ score: 1, "provides.benefit.type": 1 });
 ```